lastiknastik/avito/README.md

 1. Main page
 2. Authentication
-3. Sign up and sign in pages without validation
+3. Sign up and sign in.
+Known bugs: forms does not have validation
 4. Profile page
 5. Advertisement page.
 Known bugs: number of reviews is hardcoded
 6. Create new Advertisement